 While you can’t change parrots’ noise levels, you can encourage them to vocalize less by ensuring their environment suits their temperament and personality.

-When quiet birds make noise, they sometimes need to alert their owners of something they’re not happy about.
+When quiet birds make noise, they sometimes must alert their owners of something they’re unhappy about.
 So, provide the following to reduce the parrot’s noise:

 Mental Stimulation

-Parrots vocalize when bored or stressed, which is sometimes because they lack things to do.
+Parrots vocalize when bored or stressed, sometimes because they lack things to do.
 To prevent this, provide fun toys and games they can use for entertainment.

 Alongside vocalizations, bored and stressed birds will pluck out their feathers, so enrichment is essential.